amdavidson/archivist/readme.md

 ### Service Notes

 #### IMAP/CardDav/CalDav Servers
-The Archivist is currently tested against Fastmail, other hosts may present issues.
+The Archivist is currently tested against Fastmail and iCloud, other hosts may present issues.
 Report an issue with any problems you see.